DmitrySuccessful/Mart/README.md

 3. Avoid the red obstacles by jumping over them
 4. Try to achieve the highest score possible
 5. When you hit an obstacle, the game ends
-6. Press Enter or tap the screen to restart after game over
+6. Restart the game by:
+   - Clicking the "Restart Game" button
+   - Pressing Enter key
+   - Tapping the restart button (on mobile devices)

 ## Controls

 - **Space / Up Arrow / Touch**: Jump
-- **Enter / Touch (after game over)**: Restart game
+- **Enter / Click Restart Button / Touch Restart Button**: Restart game after game over

 ## Game Mechanics